cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Exercise:** [Repetition Is The Key To Mastery](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#repetition-is-the-key-to-mastery) _(15 minutes)_
 * **Check-out:** Party time! _(5 minutes)_

-# lernOS Kata Catalogue - Exercises For Upskilling
+# lernOS Kata Catalogue - Exercises To Upskill Yourself
 How do you become a great musician?
 It's good to know the theory and to understand the mechanics of your instrument.
 It also helps if you have talent.
 But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time. lernOS uses a catalogue of exercises called "Katas" to train new skills.
 Most of the exercises can be practiced in a circle or separately.

 ## [Why Are You Here?](#why-are-you-here)